dotnet/csharplang/proposals/low-level-struct-improvements.md

 <a name="return-only"></a>
 The design also requires that the introduction of a new escape scope: *return only*.
 This is similar to *calling method* in that it can be returned but it can **only** be returned through a `return` statement.

 The details of *return only* is that it's a scope which is greater than *current method* but smaller than *calling method*.
 An expression provided to a `return` statement must be at least *return only*.
 As such most existing rules fall out.
-For example assignment into a `ref` parameter from an expression with a *safe-to-escape* of *return only* will fail because it's smaller than the `ref` parameters *safe-to-escape* which is *calling method*.
+For example assignment into a `ref` parameter from an expression with a *safe-to-escape* of *return only* will fail because it's smaller than the `ref` parameter's *safe-to-escape* which is *calling method*.
 The need for this new escape scope will be discussed [below](#rules-unscoped).

+A `ref` or `in` parameter for a `ref struct` will have a *ref-safe-to-escape* of *return only*.
+This is necessary to prevent [silly cyclic assignment](#cyclic-assignment) issues.

 Any expression or statement which explicitly returns a value from a method or lambda must have a *safe-to-escape*, and if applicable a *ref-safe-to-escape*, of at least *return only*.
 That includes `return` statements, expression bodied members and lambda expressions.